 Then and there, 9,000 miles from home, I divorced him spiritually, emotionally, physically, and cursed myself for ever getting married in the first place.
 Still, I stayed.
 I’d left my home, business, health insurance, and dignity back in the United States.
 I was ashamed to return home.

 A year after my son was born, the kids and I left.
 My husband had grown violent.
 He lost his job, and refused to leave.
 I practically did pirouettes down the tarmac as we walked to the airplane.
 I finally felt free.

-Here’s what I know about my marriage: There were signs before we had children that we weren’t compatible for the long haul.
+Here’s what I know about my marriage and my inevitable divorce: There were signs before we had children that we weren’t compatible for the long haul.
 Our emotional playing fields were completely different.
 But, the longer the “Del and Kat Show” ran, the easier it was to set aside what seemed like minute differences.
 I know that it is within the mundane where we can really access compatibility.
 My ex-husband and I were both big personalities doing good work.
 All the big stuff lined up well, but the severe differences in our morals, beliefs, and values were obvious in the menial realities of the day-to-day.

 When our children arrived on set, the mundane took a front seat and marginalized the big work we did.
 Our competing priorities and beliefs blew up on us.
 All the flaws in the foundation of our bond grew into massive cracks that we could not seal.
 In the end, the dissolution of our marriage had nothing to do with the kids and everything do with what we never really had.

 Katerina Zacharia is a media executive, teacher, anthropologist, storyteller and sole parent raising two children on her own.
 She is passionate about her work in media, diversity, and workforce development, her children Jaya and Demitri, her friendships and family, and keeping her sanity.
 She has no nanny.
 You can follow her on Twitter here.